fzc234/Test/README.md

 You can config a Pod to use `nfs` volume to mount NFS server and read `nfstest.txt`.

-Here is the example how to use `nfs` volume:
+Here is the example to use `nfs` volume:

 ```yaml
 apiVersion: launcher.microsoft.com/v1